jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   the terminal_ goes back to the command line

+* I make another empty file_

   .. code-block:: shell
     :emphasize-lines: 1

     touch aka_grandparent_of_child_of_sibling_of_child

-  the terminal_ goes back to the command line.
-I use tree_
+  the terminal_ goes back to the command line

+* I use tree_

   .. code-block:: shell
     :emphasize-lines: 1